DHRI-Curriculum/NLTK_DHRI/lessons.md

 text2.dispersion_plot(["husband", "wife"])
 ```

-# Built-In Python Functions
+# Types vs. tokens

-We will now turn our attention away from the NLTK library and work with our text using the built-in Python functions—the ones that come included with the Python language, rather than the NLTK library.
+We will now turn our attention away from the NLTK library and work with our text using the /built-in Python functions/—the ones that come included with the Python language, rather than the NLTK library.
 (This difference is relevant because built-in python functions will work with any list of strings, while some of the functions that are specific to the NLTK library will require you to make your text "nltk ready".
 Don't worry about that now, we will show you how to do it later in this workshop).

-## Types vs. tokens

 First, let's find out how many times a given word appears in the corpus.
 In this case (and all cases going forward), our text will be treated as a list of words.
 Therefore, we will use the `count` function.
 We could just as easily do this with a text editor, but performing this in Python allows us to save it to a variable and then utilize this statistic in other calculations (for example, if we want to know what percentage of words in a corpus are 'lol', we would need a count of the 'lol's).
 In the next cell, type: